Hazenbox/FigKit/DEPLOYMENT_STEP_BY_STEP.md

 **What to look for:**
 - Should say "nothing to commit, working tree clean"

-If there are uncommitted changes, we'll commit them first
 - If there are uncommitted changes, we'll commit them first

 ### 1.2 Push to GitHub (if needed)